OpenNebula/docs/source/administration/hosts_and_clusters/cluster_guide.rst

 Hosts in the Cluster 'none' will only run VMs using resources without a Cluster.

-.. warning:: System Datastores are not shared across clusters and can only be used by hosts in the default cluster.
+.. warning:: System Datastores in cluster default are not shared across clusters and can only be used by hosts in the default cluster.

 Scheduling and Clusters
 =======================